msummersgill/RfCWT/README.md

 Comparing to the `pycwt` port, results indicate relatively high performance even without using FFTW optimization. _(In it's current state, I have yet to get to the bottom of troubleshooting why generated wisdom files are empty, nor is the system wisdom file detected from `/etc/fftw/wisdomf`)_

-Additionally, `pcwt` timings do not include time spent allocating memory, initializing the wavelet, scales, fcwt object, or creating optimization plans.
-Bundling these steps into a single command adds some additional overhead for this R equivalent for benchmarking purposes.

 ```r
 set.seed(1234)